stelar-labs/pulsar-network-rs/README.md

 ### Features
 - Send and Receive Messages between Peers.
-- A Message contains the Body, Message Kind and a Nonce.
+- A Message contains the body, messagekind, nonce and time.
-- Message encryption uses ChaCha20Poly1305 and a Blake3 hash, of the shared point on Curve 25519, as the key.
+- Message encryption uses chacha20poly1305 and a blake3 hash, of the shared point on curve25519, as the key.
 - Peers can be pinged and respond with their public key & routes supported.
 - Currently supported routes are Astreuos Blockchain Main & Test Validation.